Who We Are

 On April 9th 2015, 49 students sat in Woodbridge Hall requesting that Yale University agree to commit to reopen the conversation on divestment.
 At 5 pm when the building was scheduled to close, 150 students rallied outside making a human chain around the building.
 19 students remained in Woodbridge and were arrested for trespassing.

-On January 26th, FFY submitted a new proposal to the ACIR which specified divestment from all companies whose business model that depends on the extraction, transportation, and processing of fossil fuels.
+In January 2016, FFY submitted a new proposal to the ACIR which specified divestment from all companies whose business model depends on the extraction, transportation, and processing of fossil fuels.

-On March 24th, we wrote a letter asking for a response to our proposal and an open meeting with the corporation by April 7th.
+In March 2016, we wrote a letter asking for a response to our proposal and an open meeting with the corporation by April 7th.

-On April 12, Yale also announced they have begun taking steps towards that would lead to partial divestment.
+On April 12, Yale also announced they have begun taking steps towards that would lead to partial divestment of approximately $10 million.

 Where We Are Now

 This movement is powerful.
-As of April 2016, 515 institutions and local governments totaling over $3.4 trillion have committed to divest!
+As of September 2018, 902 institutions and local governments totaling over $6.2 trillion have committed to divest!
 These bodies include Stanford University, the University of Glasgow (United Kingdom), Pitzer College, United Church of Christ, the World Council of Churches, and many more.
+Additionally, over 58,000 individuals have divested about $5.2 billion.
 More information on the global movement can be found on gofossilfree.org

-Additionally, our targets, the fossil fuel industry, have begun to respond to us.
+Additionally, our targets, major fossil fuel companies, have begun to respond to us.
 ExxonMobil released a statement on its website attacking the fossil fuel divestment movement and calling it “out of step with reality.”
 Clearly, the oil giant is feeling threatened.
 It looks like our movement is getting powerful enough to challenge their dominance!